BEST EVER Vegan Pumpkin Cinnamon Rolls (Easy!)

 I mean, these vegan cinnamon rolls are out of this world gooey, sweet, warm, and soft.
 You’re just going to love them.
 Seriously!

-Packed with warm pumpkin spice flavor and smeared with a vegan cream cheese frosting, you’d never– I mean never- know that these pumpkin cinnamon rolls are indeed vegan, dairy free, and low in sugar.
+Based on my classic vegan cinnamon rolls, these pumpkin cinnamon rolls are packed with warm pumpkin spice flavor and smeared with a vegan cream cheese frosting.
+You’d never– I mean never- know that these pumpkin cinnamon rolls are indeed vegan, dairy free, and low in sugar.

 Ingredients for Vegan Pumpkin Cinnamon Rolls